Jackohass/CPP-Labs/06/inquiry.md

 #### When printing an unordered_map, why is the items not printed in the order they were inserted?
 Because that is how unordered maps are defined.
-They use hashing methods depended on the key for the order rather then the order of the key.
+They use hashing methods depended on the key for the order rather then the order that they were inserted.
 The values are organized into buckets, where the hash of the key decides which bucket it goes in.

 #### In what order would the items be printed if a map was used instead of an unordered_map?
 Its order depends on the keys of the map.
+In the case of keys of the type int, it would be in increasing order.

 #### How did you implement turning on/off trace outputs?
 Compile time, runtime or both?
 Ellaborate over your decision
 I decided that you can turn it on/off as an argument when you execute the program.